gcallah/BookReviews/goodspeed.md

 But is it really?
 Perhaps most of the
 "rottenness" during an expansion accumulates precisely in the many new firms that get funding despite the fact that their business prospects are not really very good.
-If so, then the data G cites would support, rather than refute, the creative destruction theories.
+If so, then the data Goodspeed cites would support, rather than refute, the creative destruction theories.
 And, once again, I am not claiming that this is the case.
-I am only pointing out that G apparently never considered the possibility.
+I am only pointing out that Goodspeed apparently never considered the possibility.
 Anxious to falsify theories of recession he doesn't like, he has paid inadequate attention to what might falsify his own conclusions.

-G further claims that "If there is cleansing and reallocation that occurs during recessions, then would be expect to observe that a sector whose share of the economy had risen above (or fallen below) it's long-term trend during the proceeding expansion should subsequently experience a large contraction (or expansion) of it share of the economy during the succeeding recession" (185).
+Goodspeed further claims that "If there is cleansing and reallocation that occurs during recessions, then would be expect to observe that a sector whose share of the economy had risen above (or fallen below) it's long-term trend during the proceeding expansion should subsequently experience a large contraction (or expansion) of it share of the economy during the succeeding recession" (185).
 Well, *would* we expect that?
 Is that what any of the adherents of the creative destruction theory of recessions have claimed we should see?
-If so, G offers no evidence of the fact.
+If so, Goodspeed offers no evidence of the fact.

 He goes on to argue that the deviation below trend for residential investment